Clinical Cognition Alignment for Gastrointestinal Diagnosis with Multimodal LLMs: Introduction

 \section{Introduction}

 Gastrointestinal (GI) malignancies constitute a substantial portion of the global cancer burden, establishing endoscopic screening as the gold standard for early detection and intervention \cite{motta2021gastrointestinal}.
 Given the high dependence on operator experience and the inherent inter-observer variability in clinical practice, computer-aided diagnosis systems have emerged as a critical support tool to mitigate miss rates \cite{doi2007computer,yanase2019systematic}.
 Over the past decade, data-driven deep learning approaches, particularly Convolutional Neural Networks (CNNs) \cite{he2016deep} and Vision Transformers (ViTs) \cite{dosovitskiy2020image,vaswani2017attention}, have demonstrated expert-level proficiency in specialized tasks such as polyp detection \cite{soleymanjahi2024artificial} and lesion classification \cite{thieme2023deep,zhao2026agentic}.
-Despite these significant achievements, such conventional paradigms are fundamentally restricted by their closed-set nature and opaque decision-making processes.
-These discriminative models typically function as silent classifiers that output rigid categorical labels without providing the underlying diagnostic rationale \cite{zhou2025medical,wang2025survey}.
+Conventional paradigms are fundamentally restricted by their closed-set nature and opaque decision-making processes.
+These discriminative models typically function as silent classifiers that output rigid categorical labels without providing the underlying diagnostic rationale \cite{zhou2026medical,wang2025survey}.
 Such opacity precludes clinical validation, undermining the diagnostic reliability required for high-stakes medical environments.

-The recent advent of MLLMs marks a transformative shift from specialized discriminative models to generalized reasoning agents in medical artificial intelligence \cite{shool2025systematic}.
+The recent advent of MLLMs marks a transformative shift from specialized discriminative models to generalized reasoning agents \cite{shool2025systematic,xu_2026_CVPR,xiao2026reversible}.
 By synergizing the perceptual capabilities of advanced visual encoders with the extensive knowledge and inferential power of Large Language Models (LLMs), MLLMs introduce a versatile framework for endoscopic analysis \cite{liu2025endobench,jiang2025hulu}.
 Unlike their predecessors, these foundation models possess the unique capacity to process visual information and generate coherent linguistic descriptions simultaneously \cite{xu2025lingshu}.
-This paradigm offers the potential to mimic the workflow of a endoscopist by not only identifying pathological features but also providing comprehensive report generation and interactive visual question answering \cite{chen2024towards}.
+This paradigm offers the potential to mimic the workflow of an endoscopist by identifying pathological features and providing comprehensive reports \cite{chen2024towards}.